jefftriplett/livewires/README.md

 See the live example at http://example.livewires.io

+### Notes

+* Elements with a **.content** class will load text-like background filler
+* Adjust the height of **.content** elements using the **$line** variable (e.g. height:$line*5; will render 5 lines of "text")
+* List items will also load the text image unless you add the class, **.link-list**, to the containing **ol** or **ul**.
+* Images are loaded from http://placehold.it.
+Go there to see how it works
+* If ya don't like the code, don't hate on it.
+Just fork it and make it your own.
+Just keep in mind the main philosophy: Throw away as little work as possible.
+Your site should be an evolution, not a series of assets.

+### IMPORTANT

+I highly recommend that you work through this with your content strategist/copywriter.
+Even though it's not showing actual text, you should have a very close idea of the final content types and average passage lengths when possible.
+This is meant to be an approximation, but should still be based on actual content.

+Have fun!

 ## The gist of the fork's changes

+### Live code reloader

 The fork uses the [livereload browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) to push HTML, CSS, SASS, and JS changes to the browser.
 You will need to install one of these browser extensions.